gammingfreak/Language-Detection/Non-ML/arpa/README.md

-This folder stores n-gram words and for each language.
+This folder stores tri-gram words in corpus for each language.